 Symptoms of thoracic outlet syndrome may include:

-Tests are also done to rule out other problems, such as carpal tunnel syndrome or a damaged nerve due to problems in the cervical (neck) spine.
+Tests are also done to rule out other problems, such as carpal tunnel syndrome or a damaged nerve due to problems in the neck.

 Physical therapy is often used to treat thoracic outlet syndrome.
 It helps:

-If there is nerve pressure on a vein, your doctor may give you a blood thinner to dissolve a blood clot.
-This will help reduce swelling in your arm.
+If there is pressure on a vein, your provider may give you a blood thinner to prevent a blood clot.

 You may need surgery if physical therapy and changes in activity do not improve your symptoms.
 The surgeon may make a cut either under your armpit or just above your collarbone.

 Your doctor may also suggest other alternatives, including angioplasty, if the artery is narrowed.